astaniano/web_store_back/README.md

-allow gmail for less secure apps: https://myaccount.google.com/lesssecureapps
+allow gmail access for less secure apps (needed for sending emails during user sign-up): https://myaccount.google.com/lesssecureapps

-in order to start the project please do the following:
+In order to start the project please do the following:
-create database web_store; (in postgres)
+create .development.env and .production.env files (watch .env.example)
+run in the terminal:
+docker-compose build
+docker-compose up
+docker ps -a (and copy the ID of the container with the name: "web_store_back_main")
-npm run db:migrate
+docker exec <web_store_back_main ID> npm run db:migrate